dcx86r/cmus-notify/README.md

 on first run.
 The file is prepopulated with some default values that can be modified or added to.

+The default config values:

+`i:artist title duration`

 All possible config values:

 `file artist album duration title tracknumber date nomarkup covers`

+Album art is not shown by default, adding the value `covers` to the config file enables that option.

-Markup tags can be added by prepending config values with b, i, or u -- meaning bold, italicized, underlined.
+Markup can be used by prepending config values with b, i, or u -- meaning bold, italicized, underlined.
 All can be used together, e.g. ibu:artist ui:title.
 Markup tags do not apply to `nomarkup` or `covers`.

 The default is to assume the notification application parses markup.
 If it does not, then `nomarkup` should be supplied in the config file.